sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 ```

 ## HTML-side integration
 Then, you need to add a payment form to your checkout.
-Here is a basic HTML example using bootstrap and jquery:
+Here is a basic HTML example using Bootstrap and jQuery:

 ```html
 <div id="main" class="container">